 Our childhood experiences - the places we grow up, the people in our lives, the things we do - undoubtedly influence who we become.
 At Industry Moves, through our series of Q&As, we have loved getting to know the personalities of the high achieving women in finance, and found their reflections on their formative years a particular highlight.
-In this feature article, we bring together these women and the unique experiences of their childhood.

 "Life was simple when you could just ride a bike or play outside before dinner time, do art and craft at the local community centre, enjoy a red skin lolly at the local swimming pool and just be a kid!."